Limited Reference, Reliable Generation: A Two-Component Framework for Tabular Data Generation in Low-Data Regimes: Further Study on Component II

-Static thresholds often fail to generalize across datasets with different redundancy levels and can even exacerbate distributional bias.
-We introduce a log-scaled retention function that adaptively determines the number of chunks to retain based on ${ratio}_1$:
+Static pruning thresholds often fail to generalize across datasets with varying redundancy levels, and can exacerbate distributional imbalance.
+To enable density-aware pruning, we adopt a redundancy-adaptive retention schedule driven by the global redundancy score $G(p)$.

-where \(\mathrm{ratio}_2 \in [0, 1]\) determines the retention rate.
-The logarithmic form ensures that retention is high when ${ratio}_1$ is low, but flattens as ${ratio}_1$ increases, encouraging stronger pruning under severe concentration.
-The coefficients \(A = 0.15\) and \(B = 0.55\) are empirically set, see Sec.~\ref{sec:gini} for details.